-Weekly Memos: Each week, the oldest student in the family is given a weekly memo to take home.
+Weekly Memos: Each week, an email is sent with a weekly memo.
 The memo includes the lunch menu for the upcoming week, liturgy and prayer service schedules, playground volunteer assignments as well as reminders about current events.

 Letters/Notices: The principal will periodically send home letters or notices regarding specific issues or events.
 Such occasions include information about changes in schedules, field trips, etc. If families should have a change of home address, email address, or telephone number they are asked to report these changes to the school office.
 Much communication happens through our student data system or emails sent out from teachers.
 It is very important to have information updated for this system.